 Playa del Carmen is a lively beachfront city on the Yucatan Peninsula offering a range of diversions from sophisticated to sand-between-the-toes casual.
-The third largest city in the state of Quintana Roo, Playa del Carmen (or Playa, as it’s colloquially known) has blossomed over the years from a small, scruffy fishing village to a rakish metropolis dedicated to the sybaritic life.
+The third largest city in the state of Quintana Roo, Playa del Carmen (or "Playa", as it’s colloquially known) has blossomed over the years from a small, scruffy fishing village to a rakish metropolis dedicated to the sybaritic life.

+The party scene in Playa, while robust, is of a more sophisticated variety than its rowdy northern neighbor Cancun.
 The nightclubs and bars attract a grown-up good time crowd, many of them European, who love to see and be seen in the town’s famous beach clubs or in nightclubs like notorious party palace Coco Bongo.

 In keeping with the city’s egalitarian spirit, there’s something for everyone here, whether you’re after a quiet coffee in a leafy café, rustic Mexican food on the fly, or a dance-til-you-drop nightclub crawl.

-What to Do in Playa del Carmen:
+What to Do in Playa del Carmen

 - Stroll Quinta Avenida (5th Avenue), Playa’s main promenade, which stretches from Calle 1 north to Calle 40.
 The spotlessly clean paved pedestrian zone is lined with bars, upscale boutiques blaring dance music and stores selling all manner of tourist tack.

 - Stop into the sweet whitewashed church with its glass arched window behind the altar, for extraordinary ocean views and a tranquil reprieve from the hustle and bustle.

 - Take a pit stop in Calle Corazon, a sweet horseshoe shaped street overhung with trees decked with lanterns.
 The scene is more sophisticated than that on Fifth Avenue, with chic cafes and bars lining the leafy street.